NSW Disability Services Act review

 Links to the National Disability Insurance Scheme

-NDIS legislation was passed through Federal Parliament on 21 March 2013.
+National Disability Insurance Scheme (NDIS) legislation was passed through Federal Parliament on 21 March 2013.
 This established the NDIS Launch Transition Agency (NLTA) to deliver the scheme.
-The NDIS will commence in the Hunter area from July 2013.
+The NDIS commenced in the Hunter area in July 2013.
 Approximately 10,000 people with disability living in the three local government areas of Newcastle, Lake Macquarie and Maitland will access the scheme gradually to enable a smooth transition from existing arrangements.

 - Issues Paper: Reforming NSW disability support – the fundamental legislative issues (PDF)